Want the convenience of home automation and the reliability of fully local processing?

 Vera Home Control Review: The Bottom Line

-The VeraEdge smart home controller offers local processing for control of Z-Wave equipment, bypassing the cloud for most things.
+The VeraEdge smart home controller offers local processing for control of Z-Wave equipment, bypassing the cloud like these systems for most things.
 But, forget adding those Hue bulbs or Bluetooth LE switches unless you pay up for the new VeraPlus with Zigbee and BLE protocol support.

 A Quick Vera Edge Review